A DRL solution to help reduce the cost in waiting time of securing a traffic light for cyclists: Results

 Figure \ref{fig:daily_results_sum} shows the number of vehicles (\ref{fig:daily_results_sum_num_v}) and the sum of all the waiting times (\ref{fig:daily_results_sum_wt}) for each multiplying coefficient.
 Logically, the number of cars per simulation is stable and the number of bikes is increasing linearly.
 The sum of vehicle waiting times generated by 3DQN starts out lower than the one generated by \textit{actuated}.
 The two increase progressively, finally coming together when the coefficient reaches 1.5.
 When the coefficient is 1.5, 3DQN makes vehicles wait longer than \textit{actuated}.
 This is consistent with hour-by-hour observations.
-The fewer vehicles there are at the intersection, the higher the probability that \textit{actuated} will leave an empty lane green, due to its fixed cycle and minimum green phase time.
+The fewer vehicles there are at the intersection, the higher the probability that \textit{actuated} will leave an empty lane green due to its fixed cycle.
 This logically favors 3DQN, which is by nature more dynamic.
 It still shows that 3DQN is able to adapt to a decrease in bike traffic without any significant impact on its decision-making performance.
 This is probably due to the high variations in both car and bike traffic that the agent faces during training, with nighttime hours having very low traffic levels.
 3DQN's performance is also fairly stable as the number of bikes increases.
 The sum of waiting times logically increases, as more bikes means more green light time is needed to clear the bike lanes, which impacts the waiting times of all vehicles at the intersection.
-However, the difference in performance between the two approaches diminishes as the coefficient increases, until it reaches 1.5.
-When the multiplying coefficient reaches 1.5, not only does 3DQN make vehicles wait longer on average than \textit{actuated}, but the discrepancy in performance between simulations also increases significantly.
+The difference in performance between the two approaches is stable until the coefficient reaches 1.3.
+When the multiplying coefficient is greater than 1.3, the difference in performance between the two approaches diminishes.
 The first reason for this is that, as explained above, the more vehicles there are, the better the \textit{actuated} performance.
-But it's also probably due to less relevant decisions made by 3DQN.
+But the discrepancy in performance between simulations using the 3DQN approach also increases significantly when the multiplying coefficient is greater than 1.3.
+This is probably due to less relevant decisions made by the 3DQN agent.
 The further the bike traffic moves away from the one used during training, the greater the probability that the agent will receive a state it is not accustomed to handling.
 This situation may lead the agent not to make the best possible decision, resulting in more saturated lanes that it is no longer able to manage properly.
+When the coefficient reaches 1.5, 3DQN makes vehicles wait longer than \textit{actuated}.
 The 3DQN agent therefore appears to be robust with bike traffic ranging from 50\% to 140\% of the traffic used during training.